lokmangunay/Testinium-Assignment-Project/README.md

 # Testinium-Assignment-Project
-In this project, an E-Commerse website is tested.
+In this project, an E-Commerce website is tested.

 Project is written as Maven Project in Java Programming Language.
 Selenium, JUnit and Log4J libraries are also used.